What is in this leaflet

 If you have trouble remembering when to take your medicine, ask your pharmacist for hints.

 Immediately telephone your doctor, or the Poisons Information Centre (Tel: 13 11 26 for Australia and Tel: 0800 764 766 for New Zealand), or go to Accident and Emergency at your nearest hospital, if you think you or anyone else may have taken too much Cipramil.

-Symptoms of an overdose may include nausea (feeling sick), vomiting, dizziness, fast or slow heart beat or change in heart rhythm, decreased or increased blood pressure, tremor (shaking), agitation, dilated pupils of the eyes, drowsiness and sleepiness.
+Symptoms of an overdose may include nausea (feeling sick), vomiting, dizziness, fast or slow heart beat or change in heart rhythm, decreased or increased blood pressure, tremor (shaking), agitation, dilated pupils of the eyes, drowsiness, sleepiness, lethargy, sweating, blueish discoloration of the skin, and an increase in rate of breathing.
 Convulsions or coma may occur.
 A condition called serotonin syndrome may occur with high fever, agitation, confusion, trembling and abrupt contractions of muscles.